 Signs to Look For

 The best way to know when you need to change your brake fluid is to look for the warning signs.
-Every 2 years, you should take it upon yourself to visually check the brake fluid for yourself.
+Every year or so, you should take it upon yourself to visually check the brake fluid for yourself.

 Normal brake fluid should appear transparent.
-But if it has color to it, then you need to change the brake fluid.
+But if it has color to it, then you need to think about changing the brake fluid.
 The color will often be brown or a rusty color.
 This is often an indication that the brake fluid is old and contaminated.

 Even though it may still function properly in the braking system, you shouldn’t take any chances.
-Change the brake fluid asap when you see it turn dark brown.
+Replace the brake fluid ASAP when you see it turn dark brown.